Days Countdown

 Festive Traditions and Celebrations

-Winter holidays foster a spirit of community and celebration, manifested in a variety of customs:
+Winter holidays encourage a strong sense of community and celebration, expressed through a variety of customs:

 Gift-Giving and Feasting